 - 💬 Reviews

+Pancit Canton is said to have been influenced by the Asian culture, Cantonese.
 The word Pancit comes from the Hokkien “pian e sit,” which literally translates to “something conveniently cooked” as in fast food.
-Panciteros are Chinese street vendors who sold pancit to working people, offering this Filipino noodle dish as a convenient alternative to making pancit from scratch.
-Interesting huh?
+Panciteros are Chinese street vendors who sold pancit noodles to working people, offering this Filipino noodle dish as a convenient alternative to making pancit from scratch.

-It is a Filipino tradition to serve Pancit noodles on special occasions, making birthdays the most popular of such events.
+It is a Filipino tradition to serve Pancit noodles on special occasions, like birthday parties as example.
 Why?
 Because noodles symbolize long life and good health.
-Thus to have Pancit Noodles served for birthdays is literally wishing someone a long and healthy life.
+Thus to have pancit noodles served for birthdays is literally wishing someone a long and healthy life.
 Interestingly though, it is said to not cut the noodles before eating them.

 So, if you were invited to any Filipino gatherings you will bet there would be a platter of this very colorful Filipino noodle dish, with all sorts of meat (chicken, pork, beef, shrimp, or other seafood) and colorful vegetables like carrots, green beans, broccoli, pea pods, among many other varieties.
 The bright and festive colors of this dish will beautifully adorn a table setting on any special occasion.

-Do note that while Pancit is often served during special events, it’s easy enough to prepare for any weeknight meal.
-Let me show you how to make this quick and delicious recipe.
-So first gather all your ingredients.
+Do note that while the Filipino Pancit noodle dish is often served during special events, it’s easy enough to prepare for any weeknight meal.

 - Sauce: Oyster Sauce and Soy sauce